2 minutes 55 seconds| Western vistas of Aaron Copland are here compared, through plane geometry, to unruled white copy paper.

 There is no reliable time stamp in either Garageband or Logic for this piece.
 My earliest attempts at thumbnail art present a window for completion around 1/25/10, which places it in a crowd of early compositions using classical instruments.

 The original title was Tijuana Donkey Show, which, as a visual image, the corral of bumbling woodwinds could not help but rudely embellish.
-The tune in the developmental section strains for sweetness, and under its appeal I relented.
-In the end I deemed my first title distracting, and thought Toner Depletion much more recondite and impossible.
-(I kept the braying donkey and all other comical sound effects for balance.)
+The tune in the developmental section strains for sweetness, and under its appeal I relented and changed the piece’s title.
+Toner Depletion was deemed recondite and appropriate.
+(I kept the braying donkey and other comical sound effects.)

 Novel-in-Progress, excerpt 31| Eva’s second encounter with Lowell occurs in the middle of the night, where she spirits him away first to a mysterious performance at a theatre, and then out to the concealment of an electrical dam: